-The buffer is the space between the pedestrian throughway and the vehicle travel way, and may consist of bike facilities, on-street parking, curb extensions, or other elements.
+• The buffer is the space between the pedestrian throughway and the vehicle travel way, and may consist of bike facilities, on-street parking, curb extensions, or other elements.
 This is also the location where users will access transit.
-It should include a minimum width between 1⁄2 and three feet along City streets, depending on the functional classification, and encompasses the width of on-street parking, bike facilities, and furnishings/landscape zone.
+It encompasses the width of on-street parking, bike facilities, and furnishings/landscape zone.